-Soup is pretty much my “go to” meal when I am pressed for time and/or haven’t really thought about dinner.
-With a few basics in the pantry and fridge I can always put together a pot of Salsa chowder or Indian Spiced Red Lentil Soup To be honest though, I’m not a huge fan of chickpea soup – to me, the chickpeas are just a bit too big for soup.
-But this Creamy Chickpea Soup?
-Ohhhh yesss!!!!
+Soup is pretty much my “go-to” meal when I am pressed for time and/or haven’t really thought about dinner.
+With a few basics in the pantry and fridge, I can always whip up an easy soup like this one or one of my other favorites – Red Lentil Soup.

-And that’s the secret to this creamy chickpea soup with roasted red bell peppers – store-bought hummus!
 I know some of you are thinking… “ugh… hummus in soup? no thanks”!
 But trust me – if you love tomato or roasted red pepper soup, you are going to love this pureed chickpea soup because that is exactly what it tastes like!

 - plain hummus